 Check your Lifetime Eligibility

-View your Lifetime Eligibility Units (LEU) on the Financial Aid Review page.
+View your Lifetime Eligibility Units (LEU) on the National Student Loan Data System (NSLDS) website for students.
+You should access the Financial Aid Review page.

 Minimum Credits for Summer Pell Grant